Why Legal Authority Does Not Equal Bitcoin Control

 A Technical Manual for Legal Directives

-We provide the "Technical Manual" that your fiduciaries need to succeed.
+The Estate Plan Protocol (EPP) gives fiduciaries the runbook to turn legal authority into signed transactions: who has which key, who to contact, what to do step-by-step.
+We provide that "Technical Manual" so your executor or trustee can act without becoming a Bitcoin expert.
 Our U.S. Estate Planning approach includes an Estate Plan Protocol (EPP) that ensures the legal authority granted in your Will or Trust can be translated into signed transactions when the time comes.

 Infrastructure for Execution